Africhol in Guinea

 According to data from the Ministry of Health of Guinea, about 60 000 cases and 2,276 deaths from cholera have been reported since 1970.
 The frequency of cholera outbreaks has increased in Guinea-Conakry over the last two decades.
 These epidemics spread from coastal zones which serve as reservoirs.

-In collaboration with the Department for Disease Control and the National Public Health Institute, Africhol supports cholera surveillance activities within the country and establish an enhanced surveillance zone in the health district of Ratoma in the city of Conakry.
+In collaboration with the Department for Disease Control and the National Public Health Institute, Africhol supported cholera surveillance activities within the country and established in 2011 an enhanced surveillance zone in the health district of Ratoma in the city of Conakry.
+Since 2015, the enhanced surveillance zone has been extended to the following 5 coastal prefectures: Boke, Boffa, Coyah, Dubreka and Forecariah.

 According to the World Health Organization (WHO), Guinea reported 19,257 cases and 880 deaths between 1999 and 2009.